Are you a scholar?

 Third-year Journey to Success scholars are offered a six-week summer internship to help enhance their CV.
 Host employers have included a range of organisations, from large corporates to charities.
 Past hosts include Barclays, Breast Cancer Care, SportScotland, Scott Moncrieff and Citizens Theatre.

-Interns are paid a monthly stipend by The Robertson Trust during their placement.
+Interns are paid an additional monthly bursary by The Robertson Trust during their placement.

 Take a look at our case study of internship host JLL in Glasgow.